H.R.4559 - Global Aviation System Security Reform Act of 2017115th Congress (2017-2018)

 - assessing the cybersecurity and cyber espionage risk of security screening equipment.

 (Sec.
-4) The TSA shall report to Congress: (1) within 90 days, on the organization, development, and progress of the review; and (2) within 240 days, on best practices identified by the review and TSA actions to implement such practices.
+4) The TSA shall report to Congress: (1) within 90 days after enactment of this bill, on the organization, development, and progress of the security review; and (2) within 240 days after enactment, on best practices identified by the review and TSA actions to implement such practices.